ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Subjective requirements
 -----------------------

 If your pull request to add your module to Ansible meets our objective requirements, we'll review your code to see if we think it's clear, concise, secure, and maintainable.
 We'll consider whether your module provides a good user experience, helpful error messages, reasonable defaults, and more.
 This process is subjective, and we can't list exact standards for acceptance.
-For the best chance of getting your module accepted into the Ansible repo, follow our best practices for module development.
+For the best chance of getting your module accepted into the Ansible repo, follow our :ref:`best practices for module development <developing_modules_best_practices>`.

 * Validate upfront--fail fast and return useful and clear error messages.
 * Use defensive programming--use a simple design for your module, handle errors gracefully, and avoid direct stacktraces.